Aardvark

 The aardvark (/ˈɑːrdvɑːrk/ ARD-vark; Orycteropus afer) is a medium-sized, burrowing, nocturnal mammal native to Africa.
-It is the only living species of the order Tubulidentata, although other prehistoric species and genera of Tubulidentata are known.
-Unlike most other insectivores, it has a long snout, similar to that of a pig, which is used to sniff out food.
+The aardvark is the only living member of the genus Orycteropus, the family Orycteropodidae and the order Tubulidentata.
+It has a long proboscis, similar to a pig's snout, which is used to sniff out food.

+The aardvark is an afrotherian, a clade that also includes elephants, manatees, and hyraxes.

-The aardvark is found over much of the southern two-thirds of the African continent, avoiding areas that are mainly rocky.
-A nocturnal feeder, it subsists on ants and termites, which it will dig out of their hills using its sharp claws and powerful legs.
-It also digs to create burrows in which to live and rear its young.
-The animal is listed as "least concern" by the IUCN, although its numbers are decreasing.
-Aardvarks are afrotheres, a clade which also includes elephants, manatees, and hyraxes.
+It is found over much of the southern two-thirds of the African continent, avoiding areas that are mainly rocky.
+A nocturnal feeder, the aardvark subsists on ants and termites by using its sharp claws and powerful legs to dig the insects out of their hills.
+Aardvarks also dig to create burrows in which to live and rear their young.